-All Head Start/Early Head Start Employees must comply with the additional Standards of Conduct which reflect the Head Start Performance Standards which are listed below.
+All Head Start/Early Head Start Employees must comply with the additional Standards of Conduct.
+These are reflecting the Head Start Performance Standards §1302.90 Personnel policies which are listed below.

 There is an expectation that staff, consultants, contractors, and volunteers will conduct themselves in a professional manner at all times while representing Community Action or HS & ELP in any capacity.
-This includes, but is not limited to: the workplace; attending conferences paid for or sponsored by HS & ELP; participating on committees; attending meetings with other agencies or community members.
-Staff, consultants, contractors, and volunteers will also adhere to privacy and confidentiality guidelines at all times (see below).
+This includes but is not limited to the workplace; attending conferences paid for or sponsored by HS & ELP; participating on committees; attending meetings with other agencies or community members.